Website Management

 Your Government about Trump’s attack on research at USDA.
 The 2nd

-and 3rd reports were new this year.
-In previous years, my new
+and 3rd reports were new in 2025.
+In previous years, my new reports

-reports were last updated, and What I Did Last Week helps launch new reports
+were last updated, and What I Did Last Week helps launch new reports and

 year are listed in Table 2 and their counts from last year are also listed.